 Me: So tell me about your new place.

 Raider: I overpaid, but it’s beachfront property, the best block in the West Village.
 Two balconies and three fireplaces.
-Very Metropolitain Home.
+Very Metropolitan Home.

 Me: Yet another magazine that bit the dust.